boschmemssolutions/boschmemssolutions.github.io/doc_project/source/iio/bosch_smi230_IIO.rst

    [    8.492520] Bosch Sensor Device SMI230ACC initialized

 If the driver was installed properly, 2 folders will be created.
-A number of deveice files are created in the folders. which we can use to read/write data from/to the sensor
+A number of devicefiles are created in the folders. which we can use to read/write data from/to the sensor

    /sys/bus/iio/devices/iio:device0

    /sys/bus/iio/devices/iio:device1

 .. note:: Folder name is assigned automatically by the system, therefore does not reflect the sensor type.
-There is a "name" file in the deveice folder, which we can read to find out the sensor type
+There is a "name" file in the devicefolder, which we can read to find out the sensor type

 ::